-Do not let others define who you are and create fear and limiting belief in yourself that prevent you from becoming who you truly are.
+Do not let others define who you are or create fear and limiting beliefs that prevent you from becoming who you truly are.

 Jenny Hsu

-Hi, I’m Jenny Hsuan Fang Hsu, a Registered Clinical Counsellor (RCC) based in Vancouver.
+Hi, I’m Jenny Hsuan Fang Hsu (she/her/hers), a Registered Clinical Counsellor (RCC) based in Vancouver.

-I’m a queer, Asian immigrant from Taiwan, and I moved to Canada at 13.
-Like many of the people I work with, I understand what it can feel like to navigate different cultures, expectations, and identities, and to find your place between them.
+I am a queer, Asian immigrant from Taiwan who moved to Canada when I was 13.
+Like many of the clients who come to see me, I understand how hard it can be to find your place between different cultures, family expectations, identity, and belonging.

-In 2014, I experienced a motorcycle accident that changed the direction of my life.
-The recovery process wasn’t just physical — it also brought emotional challenges, uncertainty, and a deeper understanding of how the body, emotions, and relationships are connected.
+In 2014, I was in a motorcycle accident, and that experience changed the direction of my life.
+Recovery was not only physical.
+It also brought emotional challenges, uncertainty, and a deeper understanding of the connection between the body, emotions, pain, and relationships.

-Going through that experience shaped how I understand what it feels like when life becomes overwhelming or doesn’t go as expected.
-It also inspired me to support others through difficult moments, with care, patience, and respect for each person’s pace.
+This experience has shaped how I understand what it can feel like when life becomes overwhelming, or when life does not unfold the way you expected.
+It has also deepened my desire to support others with warmth, patience, and respect for each person’s pace.

 I work with individuals, couples, and families navigating relationships, identity, and cultural or life pressures — especially those who feel stuck between expectations and their own needs.